MechanicalRock/mechanicalrock.github.io/_posts/2020-08-04-where-do-i-stick-it.md

 <!--markdownlint-disable MD036 -->

 I was recently working on an application migration project, and the question of where to stick environment specific values came up.
-These were values included server names, API keys, database credentials, schema names, etc
+These were values that included server names, API keys, database credentials, schema names, etc

 This got me thinking, how *do* you determine where to stick these values?
 It's not always an easy answer when you consider facets such as: